Misterio77/nix-starter-configs/README.md

 and you should be good to go.
 Files on `.gitignore`, of course, are invisible to nix - this is to guarantee your build won't depend on anything that is not on your repo.

+## Nix installs the wrong version of software/fails to find new software

+The nix dependencies (such as `nixpkgs`) used by your configuration will strictly follow the `flake.lock` file, using the commits written into it when you (re)generated.

+To update your flake inputs, simply use `nix flake update`.

 <!--
 # Learning resources